go-davidng/3p-p2v/README.md

   * IBM VPC Account

+## Costs
+Do you really think this is free?
+Of course, it will be free as a trial offering.

 ## Installing the software

 <!-- Recommendation is to not include the large table of configuration parameters that are listed on